FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Back to tournament=Clicking this takes you back to the running tournament.
 Appears as a button when you finish a tournament game.
 Can also be translated to "Return to the tournament".

 %s tournament=%s is the name of the tournament.
-The name is created randomly from the name of great chess players, so it will be something like "Kasparov tournament".
+The name is created randomly from common English surnames, such as "Smith".
+Appears only on the tournaments page (http://lichess.org/tournament), not the "Play" page, so you can make this longer than usual if you can justify it.

 Free online Chess game.
 Play Chess now in a clean interface.
 No registration, no ads, no plugin required.
 Play Chess with the computer, friends or random opponents.=This is what search engines (like Google, Baidu or Yandex) see when Lichess.org appears as a search result.
 Keep it as short as possible and make Lichess sound good!